 The presence of 'free' chlorine increases the risk of crevice and pitting corrosion of stainless steels by chlorides and this aspect has been studied extensively in the context of offshore seawater systems.
-In fresh waters, guidelines set by an early study (30) have withstood the test of time and have also been reconfirmed by a second, more recent study (31).
-They are shown in Table 9.
+In fresh waters, guidelines set by an early study (31) have withstood the test of time and have also been reconfirmed by a second, more recent study (32).
+They are shown in Table 5-3.

-Table 9 Suggested Maximum Guidelines for 300 series stainless steel in chlorinated water environments (pH 6-8) (30) (31) for long term exposure.
+Table 5-3 Guidelines for long term exposure of stainless steel in chlorinated water environments (pH 6-8)

 Alloy Chloride Level Free Chlorine Level

-ppm Cl - ppm Cl 2
+mg/L Cl - mg/L Cl 2

-304 Up to 200 2
+304 Up to 200 Up to 2

-316 Up to 1000 5
+316 Up to 1000 Up to 5